Iambic tetrameter: In early Latin

 The final syllable of the line could be long or short, but every final syllable counted as long by the principle known as brevis in longo.

 Accentual-syllabic verse

-The term iambic tetrameter was adopted to describe a similar metre in accentual-syllabic verse, as composed in English, German, Russian, and other languages.
-Here, iamb refers to an unstressed syllable followed by a stressed syllable.
+The term iambic tetrameter was adopted to describe a corresponding metre in accentual-syllabic verse, as composed in English, German, Russian, and other languages.
+Here, iamb refers to an unstressed syllable followed by a stressed syllable, and the original mid-line diaeresis becomes a line break, resulting in a verse that's twice as short.
 A line of iambic tetrameter consists of four such feet in a row: